Causal Bandits without Graph Learning: Analysis of raps for Single Parent Case

 \subsubsection{Erd\H{o}s-R\'enyi Random Graphs}

-In addition to providing instances for which the condition of \cref{thm:log-condition} holds, we show that Erd\H{o}s-R\'enyi random \acp{dag} with large enough edge probability $p$ also satisfy this condition.
+In addition to providing examples of instances for which the condition of \cref{thm:log-condition} holds, we show that Erd\H{o}s-R\'enyi random \acp{dag} with large enough edge probability $p$ also satisfy this condition.
 While originally, Erd\H{o}s-R\'enyi model was proposed for undirected graphs, it naturally extends to \acp{dag} as well \cite{hu2014randomized}.
 For this, label the nodes in $\cV$ from $1$ to $n$.
-An Erd\H{o}s-R\'enyi random \ac{dag} $\bcG_{n,p}$ is generated as follows.
-First, select a permutation $\pi$ over $[n]$ uniformly at random.
-Next, for two nodes $i,j\in[n]$ such that $i<j$ draw an edge $\cbr{i,j}$ with probability $p$.
+Next, select a permutation $\pi$ over $[n]$ uniformly at random.
+Subsequently, for two nodes $i,j\in[n]$ such that $i<j$ draw an edge $\cbr{i,j}$ with probability $p$.
 Finally, if an edge $\cbr{i,j}$ is picked, orient it as $i\to j$ if $\pi(i)<\pi(j)$ and $i\leftarrow j$ otherwise.
 For such randomly generated \ac{dag}, the following result, proved in \cref{appendix:erdos-renyi}, holds.

-\begin{restatable}{corollary}{erdosrenyi} The family of Erd\H{o}s-R\'enyi random \acp{dag} satisfies the condition of \cref{thm:log-condition} in expectation if $p\geq1-\pr{\frac{1-c}{\log^kn-1}}^{1/(\log^kn-1)}$, for any constant$c\in[0,1]$.
+\begin{restatable}{corollary}{erdosrenyi} The family of Erd\H{o}s-R\'enyi random \acp{dag} satisfies the condition of \cref{thm:log-condition} in expectation if $p\geq1-\pr{\frac{1-c}{\log^kn-1}}^{1/(\log^kn-1)}$, for any constant $c\in[0,1]$.
 Therefore, for such graphs, \ac{raps} requires $\E[N(\bcG,P)]=\cO(\log^k n)$ expected number of interventions. \end{restatable} As shown in \cref{remark:erdos-renyi} in \cref{appendix:erdos-renyi}, the result of \cref{corollary:erdos-renyi} holds for $p\geq\frac{\log(\log^k(n)-1)-\log(1-c)}{\log^k(n)-1}$ and asymptotically the lower bound for $p$ in \cref{corollary:erdos-renyi} behaves as $\Theta\pr{\frac{k\log\log(n)}{\log^k(n)}}$.